zhangmx/node-red-contrib-tcp-request2/readme.md

 ### 2. Logical

-With test tpc server like this:
+With test tcp server like this:

 ![test tpc server](./images/testserver.png)